-c) Internal applicants will be interviewed by a member of the Sixth Form team, in order to advise the student and ensure that they have selected the correct programme of study.
-References will be sought from external applicants' current or previous school to ensure the courses of study selected are appropriate in relation to the student's potential.
+c) Internal applicants will be interviewed by a member of the Sixth Form team, in order to advise the learner and ensure that they have selected the correct programme of study.
+References will be sought from external applicants' current or previous school to ensure the courses of study selected are appropriate in relation to the learner's potential.

-d) All Sixth Form students will be required to participate in enrichment opportunities and take on leadership roles within the school.
+d) All Sixth Form learners will be required to participate in enrichment opportunities and take on leadership roles within the school.

-e) Students refused entry to the Sixth Form will be informed in writing.
-Students have the right to appeal.
+e) Learners refused entry to the Sixth Form will be informed in writing.
+Learners have the right to appeal.
+The appeals process can be found in the appropriate section of the School Admission Policy for Years 7-11.